Particular/ServiceControl/docs/testing-scenarios.md

 ## Instance management installation

-- [ ] Create a new instance of ServiceControl using the docker images
 - [ ] Upgrade an existing instance of ServiceControl to the version being released
 - [ ] Create a new instance of ServiceControl
 - [ ] Check with both localhost and a custom hostname